Perfecting the Petite Patio

 5. Ask and answer questions about your priorities for your outdoor space

 6. Utilize the LivingOnThePatio worksheet to help you plan the development of your outdoor living space.
 In completing this worksheet you will detail your current outdoor situation and what you’d like your future outdoor living space to include.
 It will generate discussion, help to prioritize elements, and help you decide what dollar amounts to dedicate to each element in relation to your project budget.
-Buy the worksheet here.
+Get the worksheet here.

 With a little advanced planning you can have a fun outdoor living space without spending tens of thousands of dollars.
 We’d love to share more of our experiences with you to help you start living on your patio.